cullylarson/local-s3-site-backup/readme.md

     - **accessKeyId** and **secretAccessKey**.
 Used to authenticate access to the S3 account.
     - **endpoint**.
 The endpoint used to access S3.
 For example: `nyc3.digitaloceanspaces.com`
     - **bucket**.
 The name of the bucket to store backups in.
     - **dbPrefix**.
 All database backup objects stored in the S3 bucket will be prefixed with this value.
 If using slashes, you likely want to include a trailing slash.
 If you are storing backups for multiple sites in the same bucket, use this to differentiate them.
+Prefixes 'daily/', 'weekly/', and 'monthly/' will be added to this prefix.
 For example: `/backups/abound.college/db/`
     - **filesPrefix**.
 All files backup objects stored in the S3 bucket will be prefixed with this value.
 If using slashes, you likely want to include a trailing slash.
 If you are storing backups for multiple sites in the same bucket, use this to differentiate them.
+Prefixes 'daily/', 'weekly/', and 'monthly/' will be added to this prefix.
 For example: `/backups/abound.college/files/`

 ### cron